PrefectHQ/prefect-collection-template/README.md

 pytest tests
 ```

-Note that an Orion database setup (at least once) is required; to setup:
+Note that an Orion database setup (at least once) is required to run tests; to setup:
 ```
 prefect orion start
 ```